 What experience do I need to sign up for Raft Guide School?

 No experience is needed to register for RIVERSPORT Rapids Raft Guide School.
 It is designed for people who enjoy outdoor adventure and are eager to learn about whitewater rafting.

 Is Raft Guide School free?

 RIVERSPORT Rapids Raft Guide School is not a free course.
 Like lifeguard training, it is an investment you make in yourself.
-Cost is $175.
-Upon completion of the course and a successful season of employment, you will be reimbursed $100.
+Cost is $100.

 Is any special gear required for Raft Guide School?

 You will want to dress to get wet.
 For warm weather, a bathing suit, board shorts and tshirt or similar gear will work fine.
 You’ll need water shoes, old sneakers or sandals with a heel strap.
 A rash guard/quick drying clothing is also recommended.